 He assumed the acting command of the Rattler 16 in the Leeward Islands following the death of Commander Wilfred Collingwood in April 1787, returning with her to England and paying her off in October.

-Wallis was eventually promoted commander on 20 January 1794, and he took the Gorgon 44 to Gibraltar from Corsica in Vice-Admiral Phillip Cosby?s convoy which included the massive French prize Commerce de Marseilles 120, going aground off Cadiz but getting off safely.
-In September she sailed for home under the orders of Commodore Hon.
+Wallis was eventually promoted commander on 20 January 1794, and he commanded the Gorgon 24 in the expedition to Corsica in February before sailing for Gibraltar in Vice-Admiral Phillip Cosby’s convoy which included the massive French prize Commerce de Marseilles 120.
+This vessel later went aground off Cadiz but got off safely, and in September she sailed for home under the orders of Commodore Hon.
 John Rodney.
 The Gorgon was paid off in March 1795 after convoy duty in home waters, and in September 1796 he recommissioned the fireship Tisiphone 8, serving in the North Sea until posted captain on 4 May 1797, whereupon he left his command at Sheerness.

 In June 1799 he commissioned the recently captured French frigate Decade 36 and took her out to Jamaica in January 1800 where he exchanged into the Brunswick 74 that summer, bringing her home to pay her off in September.